Karoshi (film): Production

-In August 2024, Takashi Doscher was writing and directing an action thriller film titled Karoshi, with 87North Productions, and Teo Yoo cast in the lead role.
+In August 2024, Takashi Doscher was writing and directing an action thriller film titled Karoshi, with 87Eleven Productions, and Teo Yoo cast in the lead role.
 In November 2024, Isabel May joined the cast.
 In March 2025, Cynthia Erivo joined the cast.
 In April, Takehiro Hira joined the cast as the antagonist.
 In May, Giancarlo Esposito joined the cast.
 In July 2025, Bill Camp joined the cast.

-Filming

 Principal photography began in June 2025 and wrapped in on August 6, 2025, in Vancouver, Canada.

+Release

+Karoshi is scheduled to be released in the United States by Lionsgate on January 29, 2027.